mbrucher/AudioTK/README.md

 Changelog
 ---------
 ### 1.3.0
+* Added a class A NPN preamplification filter with Python wrappers (requires Eigen)
 * Added a buffer filter with Python wrappers
 * Added a new Diode clipper with trapezoidal rule with Python wrappers
 * Added a new version of the SD1 distortion with ZDF mode and Python wrappers